natecostello/van_two_point_oh/electrical/compatibility_testing/compatibility_testing.md

 With Simulator Powered, RPi disconnected, BMS Off, current draw is 12.752 mA (mostly 24-12v converter).

 With Simulator Powered, RPi disconnected, BMS On, current draw is 20-21 mA (fluctuating).
+Pack+ current measured at ~8-9mA with BMS On.

 ### High Cell Voltage Protection Checkout